-If you thought that Transylvania and the Black Sea coast are the only attractions that Romania has to offer, then you are terribly wrong.
+If you thought that Transylvania and the Black Sea coast are the only attractions that Romania has to offer, then you are wrong.
 Bucharest is called the Little Paris of Eastern Europe for a reason.
 Situated in the southwest of Romania, this city with a population of three million people is divided by the Dâmbovita River.
 It is also one of the most visited cities in Romania.
 Tourists from all around the world arrive at Bucharest for business tourism and also to see the great attractions this place offers.

 The architecture is fascinating and includes fragments of many styles of art.
-The Parliament, the Central University Library and the Triumph Arc are recognizable landmarks of Bucharest.
+The Parliament, the Central University Library, and the Triumph Arc are recognizable landmarks of Bucharest.
 There are museums like the Village and Peasant Museums which present a great deal of the traditional heritage.
-The National Museum of Art of Romania is the best museum in the city.
+The National Museum of Art of Romania is the best in the city.
 Dâmbovita River has many lakes, but the lake Cismigiu stands out.
 Nearby you will find the Cismigiu Gardens and the Herastrau Park, a place where numerous poets found their muse.

 The elegant look the evening gives to the city will amaze you.
-Nights are busy, almost glamorous with all the cafes and clubs that will dare you stay awake until sunrise.
+Nights are busy, almost glamorous with all the cafes and clubs that will dare you to stay awake until sunrise.
 If you are keen on cultural events, make a trip to Bucharest during summer when concerts, theater plays, exhibitions as well as performances of the National Opera are largely organized.